U.S. envoy blames China for endangering world with coronavirus

 “Had China done the right things at the right time, more of its own population, and the rest of the world, might have been spared the most serious impact of this disease,” the ambassador wrote.

+Last week, he brushed aside a reporter’s question as to whether it was potentially harmful to Asian-Americans to give the disease that name, as well for an unnamed White House official to have privately termed it the “kung flu”.

+On Monday, the president said Asian-Americans were not responsible for spreading the disease and needed to be protected.

-“When the crisis finally abates we should take stock of the outcome and evaluate the costs of this breakdown in international collaboration,” he said.
-(Reporting by Guy Faulconbridge and Kate Holton; editing by Michael Holden)
+“When the crisis finally abates we should take stock of the outcome and evaluate the costs of this breakdown in international collaboration,” Ambassador Johnson wrote in The Times.